haoyu0831/rcos-status-updates/spring_2019/week_01.md

 ## Last Week's Accomplishments

 > In this section, you can write about what you accomplished in the previous week.
+I learned how to use Go programming language.
+I have learned Python before and learning C++ now.
+So I try to write some simple code using Go.
+Although I studied Go for a week, I still cannot demonstrate this skill.

 > This past week, I was able to implement the the dialog box for creating a new user in the front end.
 I \
 > learned how to send requests in JavaScript to the backend API.